tgraupmann/ChromaTwitchExtension/README.md

 ![image_2](images/image_2.png)

-Broadcasters will want to go to the Synapse-&gt;Connect&gt;Apps tab and turn off the `Chroma REST API Client for Twitch`.
+Broadcasters will want to go to the Synapse-&gt;Connect-&gt;Apps tab and turn off the `Chroma REST API Client for Twitch`.

 ![image_25](images/image_25.png)

-Viewers will want to go to the Synapse-&gt;Connect&gt;Apps tab and turn on the `Chroma REST API Client for Twitch` and move it to the top of the list.
+Viewers will want to go to the Synapse-&gt;Connect-&gt;Apps tab and turn on the `Chroma REST API Client for Twitch` and move it to the top of the list.
 That way the broadcasted Chroma RGB lighting will have focus over other apps/games.

 ![image_26](images/image_26.png)